fiunchinho/armesto.net/content/post/2018-10-31-you-dont-need-different-dockerfiles.md

     --no-interaction \
     --no-scripts

+# We need to copy our whole application so that we can generate the autoload file inside the vendor folder.
 COPY . /app
 RUN composer dump-autoload --optimize --no-dev --classmap-authoritative

-# This is the image that will be deployed on production
+# This is the image that will be deployed on production.
 FROM common as prod

-# Add label and exposed port for documentation
+# Add label and exposed port for documentation.
 LABEL maintainer="Jose Armesto <jose@armesto.net>"
 EXPOSE 80

-# No display errors to users in production
+# No display errors to users in production.
 ENV DISPLAY_ERRORS="Off"

 # Copy our application
 COPY . /var/www/html/
-# Copy the downloaded dependencies from the previous stage
+# Copy the downloaded dependencies from the builder-prod stage.
 COPY --from=builder-prod /app/vendor /var/www/html/vendor
 ```